abihulick/abihulick.github.io/content/posts/stories-gratitude-practice/index.md

 **While practicing gratitude *can* lead to more ‘life experience awe,’ journaling alone isn’t enough to activate the gratitude mindset.**

-Following the insights from Stanford neuroscientist, Andrew Huberman, I’m switching up my routine.[^1]
+Following the insights from Stanford neuroscientist, Andrew Huberman[^1], I’m switching up my routine.

 ## Diving into a Story of Gratitude